Faculty and Staff Directory

 • 2016.
 “Gullah and the African American language continuum: History, culture, and survival.”
 Marronage as fractal: Creolization in the US panel presentation.
 101st Association for the Study of African American Life and History (ASALH) conference.
 Richmond, Virginia.

 • 2016.
 “African American English beyond the working class.”
 Future directions for research and engagement on African American Language panel presentation.
 New Ways of Analyzing Variation (NWAV) 45 conference.
 Vancouver, BC.

 • 2016.
 “Race, class and camouflaged divergence: The case of BEEN and read.”
 American Dialect Society (ADS).
 Washington, D.C.

-• 2013-2016.
-Research collaborator and advisory board member, “Talking Black in America: A Documentary and Outreach Program”.
-National Science Foundation (NSF), Informal Science Education (ISE), Connecting Researchers and Public Audiences (CRPA).
+• 2014-2017.
+Research Collaborator and Advisory Board Member.
+“Talking Black in America: A Documentary and Outreach Program.”
+National Science Foundation (NSF).
 Principal Investigator: Dr. Walt Wolfram (North Carolina State University).

-• 2014.
-Contributing scholar. ”Out of the Rice Fields: Vestiges of Gullah Culture in Modern Society”.
+• 2014-2015.
+Contributing Scholar.
+“Out of the Rice Fields: Vestiges of Gullah culture in modern society.”
 The SC Humanities Council.
-Principal Investigator: Dr. Valinda Littlefield (The University of South Carolina).
+Principal Investigator: Dr. Valinda Littlefield (University of South Carolina).

 • 2011-2013.
-Principal Investigator, “Middle class African American English.”
-Provost Internal Humanities Grant (The University of South Carolina).
+Principal Investigator.
+“Middle class African American English.”
+Provost Internal Humanities Grant (University of South Carolina).

 • 2004-2006.
-Research collaborator, “The evaluative component in linguistic change and variation.”
+Research Collaborator.
+“The evaluative component in linguistic change and variation.”
 National Science Foundation (NSF).
-Principal Investigator: Dr. William Labov (The University of Pennsylvania.
+Principal Investigator: Dr. William Labov, (Linguistics) The University of Pennsylvania.
 Co-research Collaborator: Dr. Naomi Nagy, (English) The University of New Hampshire.

 • 2014-2016.
 Chair, Black Faculty Caucus.
 The University of South Carolina